ltsb-etsmtl/crop-model/lettuces-steady-state/README.md

 -----------------------------------
 DESCRIPTION OF THE LETTUCES-STEADY-STATE MODEL
 -----------------------------------
-- It is a steady-state model since the size of crops do not vary with the tim; thus the Leaf Area Index (LAI) is set as a simulation parameter in this version of the crop model.
+- It is a steady-state model since the size of crops do not vary with the tim; thus the Leaf Area Index (LAI) and the cultivation is set as a simulation parameter in this version of the crop model.
 - It models lettuces in a controlled environnement and the algorithm was validated (Graamans et al., 2017).

 -----------------------------------